NoahZinsmeister/eth-wallet-light/README.md

 **Returns** Promise(Keystore)

 ### keystore.restoreFromMnemonic(mnemonic, password)
 This method initializes a keystore, restoring a keypair from a mnemonic.
+The password is used to encrypt the initialized keystore.

 **Options**
 - menemonic (required): 12 BIP39-compliant seed words.
 Can be used to recover backed-up or new accounts.